swaits/zellij-nav.nvim/README.md

           }
 ...
 ```
-Finally, to achieve unlocking when neovim is unfocused, you can add the following to your neovim config:
+And to achieve unlocking when neovim is unfocused, you can add the following to your neovim config:
 ```lua
 -- NOTE: Ensures that when exiting NeoVim, Zellij returns to normal mode vim.api.nvim_create_autocmd("VimLeave", {